1985

 much of the profit gained from those sales actually ended up going to Ethiopia."[23]

-I wouldn't be so sure about they would have said 'no' if they had been asked.
-The
+I wouldn't be so sure they would have said 'no' if they had been asked.
+The sentence

-sentence "I don't think Geldof was aware of how many records we actually sell
+"I don't think Geldof was aware of how many records we actually sell internationally"

-On August 4 David and Jo got married and moved to a
+On 4 August Dave and Jo got married and moved to a

 house of their own, in Essex.
 This was the second "big topic" of the year.